Teraa Surroor: Marketing

 The film was made on a budget of ₹110 million from which ₹65 million was used on the production of the film and the remaining ₹45 million was spent on marketing.

 The details about the film were unveiled in December 2015.
 On 27 January 2016, T-Series released the trailer on YouTube and also unveiled the first look poster through Twitter.
-Two other posters were also released later.
-On 24 February 2016, another poster was released.

 Development

 Reshammiya also did tours before release of the film.
 He performed in Amsterdam and in different cities of India including Pune, Surat, Hyderabad, Kolkata and New Delhi.
 Reshammiya also visited Ajmer Sharif Dargah on 8 March 2016 with Farah Karimaee to offer prayers for the success of Teraa Surroor.
 The director Shawan Arranha has told that the budget of the film was recovered through the music even before the release of film.
 Arranha said: "The producers have already recovered the film's cost through sale of music, satellite and other rights".